ministryofjustice/prison-to-probation-update/README.md

     * `P2PTransferBookingNumberNotFound` -  Location could not be updated since event not found
     * `P2PTransferBookingNumberHasDuplicates` -  Location could not be updated since mutiple events found with book number

-*Sentence dates changes*

-* prison-to-probation-update service
-    * `P2PSentenceDatesRecordNotFound` -  Dates could not be updated since prisoner or event has not been found
-    * `P2PSentenceDatesChanged` - Dates have been updated or were correct already
-    * `P2PSentenceDatesChangeIgnored` - Dates changes are ignored since the dates or booking is no longer valid
-* community-api service
-    * `keyDatesBulkUnchanged` - No dates required updating
-    * `keyDatesBulkSummary` - Dates were successfully updated
-    * `keyDatesBulkAllRemoved` - All dates were updated, this may indicate the sentence has changed to a Life sentence, they have been deported or new dates are about to be added
-    * `KeyDateDeleted` - One of the key the dates was deleted (also fired POM handover dates)
-    * `KeyDateUpdated` - Existing date was updated (also fired POM handover dates)
-    * `KeyDateAdded` - New date was added (also fired POM handover dates)

 *Imprisonment status change and offender matching*

 * prison-to-probation-update service